Saško Kedev

-Saško Kedev (Сашко Кедев), also Sashko Kedev (born 6 July 1962) is a Macedonian politician and doctor of medical sciences.
+Saško Kedev (Сашко Кедев), also Sashko Kedev (born 6 July 1962) is a Macedonian politician, doctor of medical sciences, and mountaineer.
 He is a member of the political party VMRO-DPMNE.

 Personal life

-Born at Štip, Kedev graduated high school in his hometown.
+Born in Štip, Kedev graduated high school in his hometown.
 He is a physician specialist cardiologist.
-From 1991 to 1993 he was a specialist at a clinic in Bethesda, USA, Assistant Professor at the Faculty of Medicine at the Ss.
-Cyril and Methodius University in Skopje, European intervention certified cardiologist, certified intervention cardiologist in the U.S. He was director of the clinic for cardiology from 1999 to 2003.
+From 1991 to 1993 he was a specialist at the National Heart, Lung and Blood Institute; National Institutes of Health, USA, full professor at the Faculty of Medicine at the Ss.
+Cyril and Methodius University in Skopje, European intervention certified cardiologist, certified intervention cardiologist in the U.S. He was director of the University Clinic of Cardiology in Skopje from 1999 to 2003.
 He lives in Skopje.

-On 19 May 2009, Kedev climbed Mount Everest, becoming the third Macedonian to scale the highest peak in the world.
+He was elected as a corresponding member of the Macedonian Academy of Arts and Sciences in 2015 in the Department of Medical Sciences.

+Mountaineering

+He climbed several notable peaks in the Alps, including Mont Blanc, Matterhorn, Weisshorn, Eiger, and Dufourspitze.

+Kedev has completed the Seven Summits, climbing the highest mountain on each continent.

+Kedev has climbed all 14 eight-thousanders, the 14 mountains in the world with an elevation of at least 8000 m:

+With all of these ascents Kedev is the first Macedonian who climbed all of the 14 summits above 8000 meters.

 Politics

 From 2002 to 2006 he was a member of the Assembly of the Republic of Macedonia.
 In April 2004 he was a presidential candidate but lost in the second round against socialist Branko Crvenkovski.